Issue Date: January 2024

 MODERN SLAVERY STATEMENT

-Trant Holding Company Ltd is a family owned business that operates within the Construction and Engineering Industry.
-Trant Holding Company Ltd main business activities include civil, mechanical, process engineering and MEICA engineering, including full EPC services for private and public sector clients.
+This statement covers all activities of the Company, a family-owned business that operates within the Construction and Engineering Industry.
+Its main business activities include civil, mechanical, process engineering and MEICA engineering, including full EPC services for private and public sector clients.

-Trant Holding Company Ltd, key sectors include process & water, energy, oil & gas and nuclear.
-Trant Holding Company Ltd apply total engineering throughout the project lifecycle from design development through to commissioning and handover.
-Trant Holding Company Ltd provide their services for clients in the United Kingdom and internationally.
+Key sectors include process & water, energy, oil & gas and nuclear.
+The Company applies total engineering throughout the project lifecycle from design development through to commissioning and handover.

 Countries of operation and supply